kengibson1111/go-stdlib/README.md

 [Types](https://github.com/kengibson1111/go-stdlib/blob/master/types.md) is a summary of primitive types in Go.
 There are times when it helps with the examples.

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
-A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).
+My [companion repo](https://github.com/kengibson1111/tour-of-go) may help.

 ## .netrc